 Keep in mind that you are entitled to a free, full-time public education in most states until the age of 21.
 So, you can still come back if you change your mind, but there are also adult high schools for students older than 21.

-After making this important decision about dropping out, you should have a plan for the next steps.
 We advise you to get your High School Equivalency (HSE) diploma as soon as you can.

 The HSE diploma has the same value as a common high school diploma and is accepted by the vast majority of colleges and employers.